 How may I access and use the collection?
 Access to the collection is available by appointment only; please see our Collections FAQ for more information.

 The photograph collection is one of the richest resources of the park's archival holdings and supports many uses within the park as well as for the outside researcher.
 Both professional photographers and maritime enthusiasts captured images illustrating all aspects of maritime life.
-The collection is comprised of over 400,000 still images and over 78,000 original negatives.
+The collection is comprised of over 500,000 still images including over 78,000 original negatives.
 In addition to caring for its own collection, the park has been designated as the Pacific West Region Nitrate Film Repository, caring for over one thousand photographs from other regional parks.

 The photograph collection has everything from 19th century mammoth plate albumen prints to small snapshots.
 A major part of the collection is original negatives including cumbersome glass plate, flammable nitrate film or modern instamatic film negatives.
 Many are compiled into photograph albums.